microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ### [Creating a Design System](https://www.fast.design/docs/design-systems/creating-a-component-library#defining-a-design-system)

-1. Start with the base components defined in `@microsoft/fast-foundation` and compose them with your own styles:
+1. Start with the base components defined in `@microsoft/fast-foundation` and compose them with your own styles.

+**Example:**

 ```ts
 import {